ewierschke/pwm-formula/README.md

 # pwm-formula
 Salt formula for deploying PWM

+when using with SimpleAD requires unsupported schema extension and dsacls adjustment - details coming

 to be used with systemprep

 need to add /srv/salt/formulas/pwm-formula to /etc/salt/minion file_roots section and 'service restart salt-minion'